iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 > 💡 Please see [Get Started](/doc/start) for a primer on all of DVC's features.

-Another limitation of source code management is storage.
-While some data and binary assets can exist in the Git repository, it's not usually recommended.
-And storage is severely limited by hosting services
+Another limitation of source code management is storage, which is severely limited by hosting services
 [like GitHub](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota).
 DVC addresses this problem by integrating with [dedicated storage](#versioned-storage) platforms.